adancarrasco/WeatherFinder/README.md

 ## Before running the project

 Please run `yarn install`.
 In the build folder is a production ready code so it can be hosted at the server root.
+You need to have yarn installed.
+For instructions on how to install yarn please click the following link: [Install yarn](https://yarnpkg.com/lang/en/docs/install).

 ## Available Scripts